iron-io/r-lang-worker-example/README.md

 # r-lang-worker-example

-Hello world for R on IronWorker
+Hello world for R on IronWorker using the r-base Docker image.

 ## Getting Started